Go to the newsletter page and sign up to receive course dates, call for applications and other related programme news.

 36,800 DKK

-*Citizens of the EU, EEA or Switzerland is entitled to a subsidised tuition fee, due to EU legislation, hence the difference in price.
+Citizens of the EU, EEA or Switzerland are entitled to a subsidised tuition fee, due to EU legislation.

 University of Copenhagen